CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 Design a professional document that is pleasing to the eye:

-• Keep the design simple - using one type style and font size to create a streamlined presentation
+• Keep the design simple and sleek - use one type style and font size

 • Ensure plenty of white space